Install nslookup on Linux

 [vagrant@DevopsRoles ~]$ apt-cache search nslookup

-The result found 2 package that is related to nslookup.
+The result found 2 packages that are related to nslookup.

 dnsutils - Clients provided with BIND